-Unlike fire cider, which boosts immune performance through an infusion of pungent and spicy herbs, this elderberry syrup recipe uses a sweet and simple decoction of berries and honey.
-If I had to choose, I’d go with the fire cider, but as you’ll notice in the video below, my littles ones attack this stuff like ravenous wolves.
-Fortunately, we don’t have to choose – both are in our fridge right now!
+Unlike fire cider, which supports the immune system through an infusion of pungent and spicy herbs, this elderberry syrup recipe uses a sweet and simple decoction of berries and honey.
+It’s delicious and – as you’ll notice in the video below – my littles ones attack a spoonful of this stuff like ravenous wolves.

 Elderberry Syrup Benefits

 Reduce Cold & Flu Symptoms

 In this study, researchers found that flu patients who received elderberry syrup recovered about four days sooner than those who received a placebo.

 In another study that had similar results, it was concluded that there were two reasons for the more rapid recovery.
 First, patients taking elderberry had higher anti-haemagglutination titers, meaning their immune system was functioning optimally.
 Second, they found that elderberry inhibits neuraminidase, an enzyme that the virus uses to infect cells. (source)